ismet55555/yojenkins/docs/source/support.md

 Depending on the size of the donation, you or your company are able to get the following:

-- **TODO: Add a list of what you get back**
+- **TODO: Add a list of what you get back, a table**

 ### What Will Happen to Your Money?

-As of now, with your sponsorship, I will probably buy more tea and various snacks, or just financially sponsor someone else's project that I believe is worth sponsoring.
+As of now, with your sponsorship, I will probably buy more tea and various snacks.
+Or I will just sponsor someone else's project that I believe is worth sponsoring.